javaee/jms-spec/pages/CDIListenerBeanComments.md

 With JMS listener beans, it seems reasonable that if the bean cannot be initialised then the default behaviour should be options(1) or (2), which is to throw an exception in whatever thread was directly or indirectly attempting to create the listener bean.
 Exactly how long the initialisation blocks for whilst attempting to perform initialisation should be left to the application server, resource adapter or JMS provider to define.

 However the application should be able to specify an alternative behaviour using, say, an `@ASyncInit` annotation on the bean.
-This specifies that if the bean cannot be initialised then the applicaiton server should create the bean anyway without throwing an exception.
+This specifies that if the bean cannot be initialised then the application server should create the bean anyway without throwing an exception.
 In this case the application server should perform retries in the background.
 ```
- **@AsyncInit**
+@AsyncInit
 @SessionScoped
 public class MyCDIBean21 {

   @JMSListener(lookup="java:global/java:global/Trades",type=JMSListener.Type.TOPIC )
   @JMSConnectionFactory("java:global/MyCF")
   @MessageSelector("ticker='ORCL'")
   public void processNewsItem(String newsItem) {
     ...
   }

 }
 ```
 It is probably desirable to provide a way for the application server to notify the application that there has been an initialisation error.
 This could be done using a special, optional, callback on the listener bean.
 This callback could also be used to notify that a listener bean which had previously been successfully initialised had stopped working for some reason such as connection to the JMS server having been lost:
 ```